ajaynadig/bhr/README.md

 1) Univariate: estimate heritability and genetic architecture for a single phenotype
 2) Bivariate: estimate cross trait genetic correlation and genetic architecture

-**Important note about frequency-function filtering**
+**Important note about variant filtering by frequency and functional consequence**

 Variants profiled through exome sequencing span functional consequence (e.g., predicted loss-of-function, missense, synonymous) and orders of magnitude of allele frequency.
-When running `BHR`, we recommend partitioning variants into frequency-function bins, where an individual frequency-function bin is defined by a frequency (e.g., AF < 1e-5) and a function (predicted loss-of-function).
+Failure to account for these variant features can lead to biased inference.
+As such, when running `BHR`, we recommend partitioning variants into "frequency-function" bins, where an individual frequency-function bin is defined by a frequency (e.g., AF < 1e-5) and a function (predicted loss-of-function).
 We recommend this approach for multiple reasons:

 1) Improved interpretability
 2) Attenuation bias when analyzing a wide allele frequency range together, due to effect-size - frequency dependent architecture
 3) Attenuation bias from jointly analyzing variants with different effect sizes (e.g., predicted loss-of-function with synonymous).

-In the manuscript, we define frequency bins by order of magnutide (e.g., 1e-5 < AF < 1e-4).
+In the manuscript, we define frequency/function bins by order of AF magnutide (e.g., 1e-5 < AF < 1e-4) and PolyPhen2 predicted consequence.

+If you are interested in a "quick and dirty" first analysis without needing to run BHR for many bins in parallel, you may consider running BHR for only singleton LoF mutations.

 **Univariate `BHR` analysis**